 At the end of 2013 and after five years being cared for by Aura and Wouter, Vern Rose moved off the property after 30 years, as his dementia was taking its toll and he moved in with son Russell who will be paid to care for him full time.

 After 2013’a full 20th anniversary calendar we had another couple of great years at BC friendliest winery.
-We kept some of the very appreciated events from the last few years, like our Summer Music Series, Diva day and the Team Grape Stomp along with already traditional events like Amuse Bouche, Moms are Fabulous, Artists in Action, the grape stomps at wine fest and more.
+We kept some of the very appreciated events from the last few years, like our Summer Music Series, along with already traditional events like Moms are Fabulous, the grape stomps at wine fest and more.
 We started with our Father’s Day event to the enjoyment of many.

 Long wonderful summers and great fall seasons ensured a great quality harvest across the board for all of us in the BC wine industry.

 House of Rose turns 25!
 With another wonderful vintage in the barrels, tanks and bottles we look forward to a year of celebrating our 25th anniversary with a party this summer, sharing wine, stories and events with you.
-You will recognize a number of events, like Amuse Bouche, Mother’s day Moms are Fabulous, Father’s Day or Summer Music series, Grape Stomping parties and more.
-Some will be replaced by other events, we are still looking at what works best for you!
+You will recognize a number of events, like our Mother’s day celebration or Summer Music series, Grape Stomping parties and more.